-The Hockey Canada Liability Coverage is a General Liability Insurance Policy designed to respond on behalf of any of the registered participants in the game including players, coaches, managers, trainers, on and off-ice officials and volunteers.
+As identified, the Hockey Canada Liability Coverage is a General Liability Insurance Policy designed to respond on behalf of any of the registered participants in the game including players, coaches, managers, trainers, on and off-ice officials and volunteers.

 This Policy is a Personal Injury and Property Damage Policy.